 Why should I sync a component?

-With config-as-code, you can take an existing Compass component and move its source of truth to a YAML configuration file in your code repository.
-Once you connect the component with your repository, update the component's data by updating the YAML configuration file.
-Any updates to the YAML file on your repository’s default branch automatically sync back to Compass and reflect in Compass.
+With config as code, you move the source of truth for Compass component data to a compass.yamlconfiguration file in your code repository.
+Any updates to the YAML file on your repository’s default branch automatically sync back to and reflect in Compass.